guotaowang/TIP_LSTI/README.md

 -----------------------------------------------------------------------------------------------------------------------
 # Downloads:
-Results on Davis, DS, SegTrack, UCF, Visal, FBMS, UVSD and MCL datasets of our method are availabled from
+Results on Davis, DS, SegTrack, UCF, Visal, FBMS, UVSD and MCL datasets of our method and the **trained model** are availabled from
 baidu cloud: https://pan.baidu.com/s/10_fUPP78_MTioH_TDagWgQ, extraction: razp.

 Results of our method on VOS, DAVSOD(DAVSOD-Difficult-20, DAVSOD-Normal-25, DAVSOD-Easy-35) are availabled from